 What to Bring

 Students are often surprised by how strict Australian Customs Services and quarantine can be.
 If you’re in doubt about whether your goods are prohibited or not, declare it anyway on the Incoming Passenger Card which you will receive on the plane.
 Students have received on the spot fines for not declaring items.
-Visit the Australian Quarantine and Inspection Service (AQIS) homepage www.aqis.gov.au:
+Visit the Department of Agriculture and Water Resources homepage www.agriculture.gov.au:

 - And also, let your family and friends know “What can’t be mailed to Australia?”